13 British Knitwear Brands To Know Now

 HADES

 Fancy your wool with an edge?
-Then you’ll want HADES, the independent knitwear label that specialises in colourful, alternative styles – in other words, the brand making knits cool again.
+Then you’ll want HADES, the independent knitwear label that specialises in colourful, alternative styles – in other words, the name making knits cool again.
 Founded in 2016, the brand’s jumpers and scarves are handcrafted in Hawick, its cardigans are knitted in Spain and its skirts are constructed in England.
-HADES draws a lot of its inspiration from counter-culture, and you can often find the brad teaming up with British musicians and bands for its collections.
+HADES draws a lot of its inspiration from counter-culture, and you can often find the brand teaming up with British musicians and bands for its collections.

 Bee&Sons